On the single versus the repetitive Penrose process in a Kerr black hole: 4. A repetitive linear process

-The Penrose process is linear in the angular momentum and the mass, i.e., for a given BH initial state $M_i$ and $L_i$, the capture of a particle with energy $E_1$ and angular momentum $p_{\phi 1}$ leads to $M_f = M_i + E_1 $ and $L_f = L_i + p_{\phi 1}$.
-Therefore, if one were to implement the advanced civilization idea by repeating $n$ times the capture process with the same particle with energy $E_1$, one could naively assume that the BH final state would be $M_f(n) = M_i + n E_1$ and $L_f(n) = L_i + n p_{\phi 1}$.
-Then, one could ask how many particles are necessary to extract the BH rotational energy, i.e., $L_f(n)=0$.
-For the first case in Table~\ref{tab:table1}, $M_i = M$ and $L_i = M^2$, and $E_1= -1.449 \times 10^{-3} M $ and $p_{\phi 1}= -4.061 \times 10^{-3}M$.
-Then, one would obtain $n\approx 246$, corresponding to $M_f(246)=0.643M$.
-Since the energy of the captured particle results from the decay of an incoming particle with $E_0=10^{-2}M$, one would conclude that reaching the final state of a static Schwarzschild BH needs $2.46M$ of energy!
-For the decays at $\hat r=1.5$ and $\hat r = 1.9$, the final non-rotating BH state is obtained after $236$ and $208$ decays.
-In all cases, this naive approach leads to the physically unacceptable violation of mass-energy conservation, as shown in Fig.~\ref{figlinear12}.
+The {original} Penrose process is linear in the angular momentum and the mass, i.e., for a given BH initial state $M_i$ and $L_i$, the capture of a particle with energy $E_1$ and angular momentum $p_{\phi 1}$ leads to $M_f = M_i + E_1 $ and $L_f = L_i + p_{\phi 1}$.
+Therefore, if one were to implement the advanced civilization idea by repeating $n$ times the capture process with the same particle with energy $E_1$ {(see Fig.~\ref{fig:threeTP12})}, one could {reach the BH final state $M_f(n) = M_i + n E_1$ and $L_f(n) = L_i + n p_{\phi 1} = 0$.
+This clearly violates mass-energy conservation (see Fig.~\ref{figlinear12})}.

 These paradoxes prove the incompleteness of the above linear implementation of repetitive Penrose processes.
-To fulfill the mass-energy conservation, the solution must consider the mass-energy formula (see Eq.~\ref{eq:massformula}), which relates nonlinearly the mass $M$, charge $e$, and angular momentum $L$, as well as the irreducible mass $M_{\rm irr}$.
-Furthermore, the global consistency must also fulfill the BH surface area increase law \citep{1970PhRvL..25.1596C,1971PhRvD...4.3552C,1971PhRvL..26.1344H}, i.e., the BH reversible and irreversible transformations have to be considered.
-The concept of {\it extractable energy}, complementary to the {\it extracted energy} in the original Penrose process computed above, has to be considered.
-The decay process becomes dominated by nonlinearity, and the scale invariance breaks down.
+To fulfill the mass-energy conservation, the solution must consider the mass-energy formula (see Eq.~\ref{eq:massformula}), which relates nonlinearly {the mass $M$, the angular momentum $L$}, as well as the irreducible mass $M_{\rm irr}$.
+Furthermore, {also to be fulfilled is the BH surface area} increase law \citep{1970PhRvL..25.1596C,1971PhRvD...4.3552C,1971PhRvL..26.1344H}, i.e., the BH reversible and irreversible transformations have to be considered.
+The concept of {\it extractable energy}, complementary to the {\it extracted energy} in the original Penrose process computed above, has to be {implemented}.
+The decay process becomes dominated by {nonlinearities and any} scale invariance breaks down.

-\section{Conclusions}
+\section{5.
+Conclusions}